adamulrich/CulturalHallLighting/lighting.md

 ![Electrical Wiring](IMG_20231219_084156.jpg)

-We place 2 screws with a simple hair tie to keep the pigtails need when not extended to connect to the spools.
+We place 2 screws with a simple hair tie to keep the pigtails neat when not extended to connect to the spools.

 ![Electrical Wiring](IMG_20211211_223632.jpg)